Take a fresh look at your lifestyle.

 In conclusion, the practice of pride price in Igbo culture is more than just a tradition.
 It’s a powerful symbol of Igbo identity and values, a testament to the community’s rich cultural heritage.

-An Igbo couple holding hands, symbolizing unity and cultural identityby Frank Mckenna (https://unsplash.com/@frankiefoto)
+An Igbo couple holding hands, symbolizing unity and cultural identityby frank mckenna (https://unsplash.com/@frankiefoto)

 At the same time, pride price reflects the Igbo people’s adaptability and resilience.
 Despite the challenges posed by modernity and globalization, they have managed to preserve this practice, adapting it to fit the changing times.
-This ability to balance tradition and progress is a crucial aspect of Igbo identity.
+This ability to balance tradition and progress is a key aspect of Igbo identity.

 However, as we’ve seen, pride price is not without its controversies.
 It’s a complex issue that touches on sensitive topics like gender equality and economic inequality.
 As such, it’s likely to remain a subject of debate and discussion in Igbo society.